ghamaide/RN-testapp/RN.md

 ### React Native Components

 You can find a list of components to use in React Native on their official website.
 For our demo app, we'll use the navigation component given to us by RN : `Navigator`

-First, we need to write a couple components that we'll allow us to try our navigation.

 Let's create a src folder where the components inside will be used by both our Android and iOS app.
 Inside our src folder, let's create a components folder and inside it two JS files : `firstPage.js` and `secondPage.js`